blocknotes/magickwand-crystal/README.md

 ## Notes

-This is the Crystal Magic Wand ! :)
+The Crystal Magic Wand ! :)

 Sounds funny but I hope you find it a useful piece of software.